 Belt sanders come in 3×21″ and 4×24″ models so you can plan accordingly when looking at the best sandpaper.

-BEST Sandpaper fOR an Orbital Sander
+2. Best Sandpaper Grit for an Orbital Sander

 When choosing grit for your random orbit sander think of it as a progression of at least three different grits.
 My preferred sequence for most woods is: